 SoFi personal loans

 In addition, SoFi offers unemployment protection.
-Unlike traditional personal loan companies, they are not looking to make money from unemployment insurance.
-Instead, they are offering it as a feature and a brand promise.
-And the insurance is generous.
 If you lose your job through no fault of your own, you will be given a payment holiday.
 Interest will continue to accrue on the loan (and be added to the balance), but no payment will be due and your loan will continue to be reported as current to the credit bureau.
-You can have 3 consecutive months of payments made at a time, and you can have up to 12 months of payments made during the life of the loan.
+You can have three consecutive months of forbearance at a time, up to 12 months total over the life of the loan.
 That offers great flexibility.
 In addition, they offer job placement services to help you find a job.

-Fixed interest rates range from 5.99% to 18.07%* – but you have to sign up for auto-pay in order to get these rates.
-In addition, SoFi offers variable interest rates from 6.40% – 12.70%* with auto-pay.
+Fixed interest rates range from 5.99% to 20.01%* — but you have to sign up for autopay in order to get these rates.
+In addition, SoFi offers variable interest rates from 5.47% to 14.70%* with autopay.
 Interest rates on variable rate loans are capped at 14.95%.*

 Minimum Credit Score

 No origination fee

 SoFi offers some of the best rates and terms on the market. ...
 Read More